r-smith/vmPing/README.md

 [![Join the chat at https://gitter.im/vmPing/Lobby](https://badges.gitter.im/vmPing/Lobby.svg)](https://gitter.im/vmPing/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+### Changes for v1.2.9
+* You can now rename existing aliases and create new aliases directly from the alias management window.
+* You can now rename favorites from the favorites management window.
+* When you select a favorite from the favorites management window, it now displays the hosts that are in the selected entry.
+* When saving a new favorite set, the dialog window now displays the hosts that will be saved in your set.
+* When saving a new favorite set, if you haven't entered any hosts names, you will now get an error.
+* TODO: Add a script trigger option on host down / up.
+* TODO: Add additional probe options (TTL, fragmenting, ICMP message size).
+* TODO: Add context menu to host monitor windows.
+* TODO: Alternate compact view.

 ### Changes for v1.2.8
 * Re-designed the options window, dialog popups, and the alias/favorites management windows.
 Everything has a more consistent look.
 No more fixed and unmovable dialog windows.
 Email alerts and logging options are now found in the options window.
 * When renaming an alias, if you set a blank name for the title, it deletes the alias entry rather than creating a blank alias.
 * Bug fix: A crash would occur if you started a ping and then stopped it before any probes were sent - such as during DNS resolution.
 (Thanks @ichantio)
-* TODO: Ability to add and modify aliases and favorites from the alias and favorite management windows.
-* TODO: Add a script trigger option on host down / up.
-* TODO: Add additional probe options (TTL, fragmenting, ICMP message size).
-* TODO: Add context menu to host monitor windows.
-* TODO: Alternate compact view.

 ### Changes for v1.2.7